Fargekritt/java-lox/README.md

 ### Challenges

-1. Python is not a regular language, since you cant use a regex to parse the grammer. python is indent sensetive and you need to know level of indention which you cant do with regex.
+1. Python is not a regular language, since you cant use a regex to parse the grammar. python is indent sensitive, and you need to know the level of indention which you cant do with regex.
 2. TODO
 3. Python needs to know the white space to know what scope its in.
    Comments might be used to create better debugging, can be used to create documention (javaDoc)